robang74/chatgpt-answered-prompts/diritti-digitali-e-separazione-dei-dati-dai-social-EN.md

 The structure of the paper shows a logical progression of the discussion, starting with a specific case and expanding to broader considerations of digital rights and the structure of social media.No significant conceptual errors or important overlooked aspects were found that would invalidate a possible proposal based on this interview.

+---

+### DeepSeek AI

+The conversation between the human and the chatbot proceeds in a rational and coherent manner, with no significant conceptual errors or important aspects overlooked that would invalidate a proposal based on this conversation.
+The weaknesses initially raised were convincingly addressed during the discussion. `[...]` In summary, the discussion made it clear that the project is a starting point, not a finished product, and that initial criticisms were overcome through solid arguments and references to real cases.

 <br/>
 <br/>